Prospects Dim for Congestion Tolls in New York City - Jewish News | Israel News | Israel Politics

 The Assembly plan would also impose a $1 fee on Uber, Lyft and other ride-sharing trips throughout the rest of the city and state — an idea that was quickly slammed by Uber.

-A Cuomo spokesman said that negotiations with the Assembly and Senate are “ongoing” as singled out the technology investment as a priority.
+A Cuomo spokesman said that negotiations with the Assembly and Senate are “ongoing”and singled out the technology investment as a priority.

 “Traffic congestion is only getting worse and we need to start planning for the necessary infrastructure now,” said spokesman Peter Ajemian.

-Environmental and transit advocates who have long pushed for congestion pricing only to see officials reject one plan after another say they’re hoping Cuomo can convince lawmakers to reconsider their long-standing opposition, which also doomed a high-profile proposal from former Mayor Michael Bloomberg several years ago.
+Environmental and transit advocates who have long pushed for congestion pricing only to see officials reject one plan after another say they’re hoping the governor can convince lawmakers to reconsider their long-standing opposition, which also doomed a high-profile proposal from former Mayor Michael Bloomberg several years ago.

 “New York’s streets are in desperate need of a decongestant and our transit systems need sustained funding,” said Peter Iwanowicz, executive director of Environmental Advocates of New York.